 This cobb pasta salad calls for leftover chicken:

-- from the grill (that you’ve marinated in one of these delicious chicken marinades)
+- From the grill (that you’ve marinated in one of these delicious chicken marinades)

-- chicken you pulled from Instant Pot whole chicken
+- Chicken you pulled from Instant Pot Whole Chicken

-- or even a store-bought rotisserie chicken
+- Even a store-bought rotisserie chicken

 Pre-sliced olives cost twice as much as buying whole olives, so save yourself money and buy whole olives and slice them yourself.
-It’s really easy with a serrated knife (like this one).
+It’s easy with a serrated knife (like this one).
 Heck, you don’t even have to slice them if you don’t want to – halved olives work just as well.

-We like the flavor of black olives, but for the sake of not throwing away food and using what you have, green olives (stuffed or not) and kalamata olives will work too.
+We like the flavor of black olives but for the sake of not throwing away food and using what you have, green olives (stuffed or not) and kalamata olives will work too.
 Remember that the flavor will change just slightly, but it shouldn’t be too noticeable.

 I buy cheese in big blocks from Costco because it’s WAY more affordable than buying pre-shredded or even pre-cubed cheese.

 If cheddar isn’t your thing, use whatever suits your fancy… Colby jack, Monterey jack, mozzarella cheese, pepper jack… they’d all be good!
+Even crumbled blue cheese!

 Step 1.
 This recipe doesn’t come together until everything is cooked, so make sure you’re starting with cooked pasta, cooked bacon, and cooked chicken.

 Step 2.
-When those are ready, combine all of the ingredients, except the dressing, in a large salad bowl.
+When those are ready, combine all the ingredients, except the dressing, in a large salad bowl.

-I recommend putting this cobb pasta salad on your meal plan in the “leftover” slot… as in, this is what you make when you know you’ll have leftovers in the fridge that need to get used up.
+I recommend putting this cobb salad recipe on your meal plan in the “leftover” slot… as in, this is what you make when you know you’ll have leftovers in the fridge that need to get used up.

 - Chicken Bacon Caesar Salad Wraps (uses bacon and chicken)